How to Group Tabs Under a Master Tab in Excel (2 Ways)

 Clicking Button Taking to Desired Tab

-Click on the image to get a detailed view.
+Click on the image for a detailed view.

 Button Created for One Group